-GRADE 4 FIDDLE - TECHNICAL WORK

-The Technical Work section is worth 18 points of the exam overall and candidates will be asked to play 5-6 tests in this section.
+GRADE 5 FIDDLE - TECHNICAL WORK The Technical Work section is worth 18 points of the exam overall and candidates will be asked to play 6-7 tests in this section.
 All tests should be played from memory.
 Bowings - Scales will require to be played ascending and descending with both separate bows and slurs.
 Arpeggios will require to be played ascending and descending with separate bows and slurs.
 Minor Scales - Minor scales may be played in the harmonic, melodic or natural form, at candidate's choice.
 Rhythm Patterns for scales - For scales, candidates may choose between two rhythm patterns: long tonic or even notes -

-Note - All scales are notated in long tonic form.

-Fiddle Rhythmic Scales - Candidates will be required to play a one octave version of any major scale selected by the examiner to a prescribed fiddle related rhythm - see examples
+\Note - All scales are notated in long tonic form.
+Fiddle Rhythmic Scales - Candidates will be required to play one octave versions of two major scales selected by the examiner to a prescribed fiddle related rhythm - see examples

-GRADE 4 SCALES:

-G major - 2 octaves
+GRADE 5 SCALES: G major - 2 octaves